bengrunfeld/study-notes/interviews/data-structures.md

 ## Multi-Dimensional Array

-A Multi-Dimensional Array is an array whose elements are all arrays of the same length.
-E.g.
+A Multi-Dimensional Array is an array whose elements are also arrays.

     [[1, 2], [2, 4], [6, 8]]

+## Rectangular Arrays

+A Rectangular Array is a multi-dimensional array whose elements are all arrays of the same length (hence creating something that looks like a rectangle).

 ## Jagged Arrays

 A Jagged Array is a Multi-Dimensional Array where the elements are arrays which have different lengths.
 E.g.

     [[1, 2], [2, 4, -7], [9, 9, 0, 3]]

-### Question:

-What is the most efficient method to add or remove an item to an array - especially in Node.js?
-Is it `push/pop`, or to simply copy the entire array with/without the desired element to a new array with spread operator?

 ## Linked List